 A commercial letter of credit is the most common type of letter of credit in usage.
 In fact, it is commonly known as a regular letter of credit.

-Global trade is on a rise and brings its own difficulties for all the parties involved.
-The major difficulties include each country’s different laws, different custom rules, and different languages.
+Global trade is rising and brings difficulties for all the parties involved.
+The major difficulties include each country’s different laws, different customs rules, and different languages.
 Also, a major problem is not being able to know a foreign buyer or a seller personally.
 Therefore, it becomes difficult to judge credibility.
 It has become essential to have a common tool that gives security to both the buyer and the seller.
 This is where the letter of credit comes into the picture.

 - Commercial Letter of Credit – Definition